Why We Love Dogs, Eat Pigs, and Wear Cows: Influence

-Journalist Avery Yale Kamila reviewed Joy's book in 2020 and said it has "played a pivotal role" in changing "how humans think about animals."
+Journalist Avery Yale Kamila reviewed Joy's book in 2020 and said it has "played a pivotal role" in changing "how humans think about animals".
 Kamila wrote:In December, Vox put Why We Love Dogs at the top of its list of "19 books from the 2010s we can't stop thinking about."
 In January, Joy talked with The Washington Post about "Why that vegan meal at the Golden Globes set off so many critics."
 And this summer one of three winning essays (out of 1,242 submissions) in The New York Times' annual Student Editorial Contest was headlined "Bringing Ethics to Your Plate" and cited the book in its second paragraph.

 Editions

-The book has also been translated into several languages, including Hebrew, Hungarian, Italian, Korean, French, Traditional Chinese, Swedish, Danish, Croatian, Spanish, German, Portuguese and Dutch.
+The book has been translated into several languages, including Hebrew, Hungarian, Italian, Korean, French, Traditional Chinese, Swedish, Danish, Croatian, Spanish, German, Portuguese, and Dutch.
 A 10th anniversary edition was released in 2020, with a new foreword by Yuval Noah Harari.